-Everdure has teamed up with celebrity chef Heston Blumenthal to release a range of barbecues including two gas models (one of which was part of our annual barbecue test) and a portable charcoal model.
-However, the most innovative in the range are the Hub and Fusion HBCE1B – charcoal barbecues that use an electric element for ignition.
+Everdure has teamed up with celebrity chef Heston Blumenthal to release a range of charcoal and gas barbecues.
+The Hub and Fusion models from the range are quite innovative in that they're charcoal barbecues that use an electric element for ignition.

-The Everdure by Heston Blumenthal Fusion electric ignition charcoal BBQ HBCE1B features:
+The Everdure by Heston Blumenthal Fusion HBCE1B Charcoal Electric Ignition BBQ features a:

 - built-in rotisserie with three height positions